-• To create efficient use of space and resources in the nursery so that high quality plants can be produced for plant sales, habitat creation and restoration projects, and accessions to the Garden.
+- To create efficient use of space and resources in the nursery so that high quality plants can be produced for plant sales, habitat creation and restoration projects, and accessions to the Garden. - The nursery becomes a key part of the skills development programme and business model, supported by partners locally and internationally. - Support plant selection in landscape projects by providing contractgrown plants and advice on climate-resilient plants.

-- Build a new workshop that can be used as hub for plant propagation, volunteering, and staff mess room. - Implement appropriate biosecurity measures to ensure safe production of plants. - Identify and secure plant material of genotypes of interest, working with partners to support benefit-sharing. - Develop the volunteer programme to support propagation and conservation in the Botanic Garden.
+- Build a new workshop that can be used as hub for plant propagation, volunteering, and demonstration. - Implement accredited Access and Benefit Sharing and biosecurity measures to ensure safe production of plants. - Identify and secure plant material of genotypes of interest, working with partners to support progressive benefit-sharing. - Develop the volunteer and skills programmes to support propagation and conservation in the Botanic Garden.

-- High quality plants produced using biosecure methods. - Plant sales makes significant contribution to Trust budget. - Plants being used for habitat creation and restoration projects within the Botanic Garden and shared with partner sites.
+- High quality plants produced using biosecure and accredited systems. - Plant sales plays a significant role in the Trust business model, engaging with a range of markets and skills programmes. - Plants being used for habitat creation and restoration projects within the Botanic Garden and shared with partner sites. - Regular availability of trainee and apprentice positions with clear learning outcomes and framework for career support.